ardc-fair-checklist/ardc-fair-checklist.github.io/pages/software/v0.1/README.testing-prose.md

     1. If a user clicks on a non-zero-points answer to a question,
         1. the progress percentage for the corresponding principle should go up
         1. the progress percentage for the corresponding principle should go up by the correct amount
-        1. the overall progress percentage should go up
-        1. the overall progress percentage should go up by the correct amount
         1. the answer that was clicked should get the 'selected' state
         1. all other answers to that question should not have the 'selected' state
     1. If a user has 100% on all principles, and then clicks on a zero-points answer to a question,
         1. the progress percentage for the corresponding principle should go down
         1. the progress percentage for the corresponding principle should go down by the correct amount
-        1. the overall progress percentage should go down
-        1. the overall progress percentage should go down by the correct amount
         1. the answer that was clicked should get the 'selected' state
         1. all other answers to that question should not have the 'selected' state
     1. If a user clicks on the "Copy Markdown snippet" button,